Pranavshinde-sa/Devboard/README.md

 The DevBoard application itself was originally developed by its respective author.

-This repository is maintained as a **DevOps implementation project** demonstrating deployment, containerization, infrastructure, and automation practices on top of the existing application.
+This repository is maintained as a **DevOps implementation project** demonstrating containerization, CI/CD automation, deployment, infrastructure, and production-oriented DevOps practices built on top of the original application.